Lesa's course directory

 This course will focus on the analysis of univariate outcomes using the general linear model (GLM; i.e., regression, analysis of variance, analysis of covariance).
 The course objective is for participants to be able to complete all the necessary steps in a GLM analysis: describing the variables of interest and their associations; creating predictor variables and building models to evaluate their unique effects; and interpreting and presenting empirical findings.
 Prior to enrolling, participants should be familiar with univariate descriptive statistics, measures of bivariate association, and null hypothesis significance testing.

-Class time will be devoted primarily to lectures, examples, and spontaneous review, the materials for which will be available for download above.
+Class time will be devoted primarily to lectures, examples, and reviews, the materials for which will be available for download above.
 Readings and other resources have been suggested for each topic and may be updated later.
-Synchronous attendance (in person or via zoom) is encouraged but not required, and you do not need to notify the instructor of a single class absence.
+Synchronous attendance (in person or via zoom) is strongly encouraged but is not required, and you do not need to notify the instructor of a single class absence.
 Video recordings of each class will be available on YouTube so that closed captioning will be provided, and supplemental videos for specific topics (e.g., software demos) may be added as well.
 Auditors and visitors are always welcome to attend class.
 No required class sessions will be held outside the regular class time noted above (i.e., no additional midterm or final exam sessions).
-However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (first-come, first-served), in which multiple participants can receive assistance on homework assignments simultaneously.
+However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (first-come, first-served), in which multiple participants can receive assistance on course activities and content.
+Finally, the instructor will provide announcements and reminders via email, with larger changes also announced through ICON.
+Student emails will be answered within 1–2 business days barring unforeseen circumstances.

 Course Requirements:

-Participants will have the opportunity to earn up to 100 total points in this course by completing work outside of class.
-Up to 88 points can be earned from submitting homework assignments (HW; 6 planned inititally) through a custom online system—these will be graded for accuracy.
-Up to 12 points may be earned from submitting formative assessments (FA; 6 planned initially); these will be graded for effort only—incorrect answers will not be penalized.
-Participants may earn up to 2 extra credit points for completing homework 0; there may be other opportunities to earn extra credit at the instructor's discretion.
+Participants will have the opportunity to earn up to 100 total points in this course by completing course work as follows.
+Up to 79 points can be earned from submitting homework assignments (HW; 5 planned inititally) through a custom online system—these will be graded for accuracy.
+Up to 21 points may be earned from submitting formative assessments (FA; 7 planned initially); these will be graded for effort only—incorrect answers will not be penalized.
+Participants may earn up to 1 point of extra credit for completing homework 0; there may be other opportunities to earn extra credit at the instructor's discretion.
 Finally, revisions to the planned course schedule and/or content may result in fewer homework assignments and formative assessments (and thus fewer total points) at the instructor's discretion.
 If that happens, this syllabus will be updated to reflect the new point totals.

 Policy on Accepting Late Work and Grades of Incomplete:

 Participants may submit work at any point during the semester to be counted towards their course grade.
-However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty, and late formative assessments will incur a 1-point penalty (overall, not per day) .
+However, in order to encourage participants to keep up with the class, late homework assignments will incur a 3-point penalty, and late formative assessments will incur a 1-point penalty (overall, not per day).
 Extensions will be granted as needed for extenuating circumstances (e.g., conferences, comprehensive exams, family obligations) if requested at least two weeks in advance of the due date.
 A final grade of "incomplete" will only be given in dire circumstances and entirely at the instructor's discretion.
-All work must be submitted by Thursday, December 19, 2024, at 11:59 PM to be included in the course grade.
+All work must be submitted by 11:59 PM on Wednesday, December 19, 2024, at 11:59 PM to be included in the course grade.

 Final grades will be determined according to the percentage earned of the total possible points: